briancaffey/briancaffey.github.io/content/2017/12/09/setting-up-flask-cli-with-docker.html.md

 ---
 layout: post
 title: Setting up a Flask project with Flask CLI and Docker
 date: 2017-12-09
 comments: true
 image: /static/flask-docker.png
+tags:
+  - flask
+  - docker
 ---

 ![png](/static/flask-docker.png)

 ⚠️ This article is under contruction ⚠️

 I've recently been working on an awesome tutorial from [testdriven.io](https://testdriven.io) that covers flask, react and docker.
 The beginning of the project covers how to setup a basic flask app using `flask-scripts`. `flask-scripts` is a deprecated tool and the tutorial recommends using `Flask CLI`.
 I have fumbled with this the first time I tried to set it up and while I was able to get it working, I couldn't get it working inside of docker.
 In this article I'll detail the setup of my flask project with `Flask CLI`.

 > One of the nice new features in Flask 0.11 is the built-in integration of the click command line interface.
 This enables a wide range of new features for the Flask ecosystem and your own applications.

 OK.
 Let's set up a basic flask app:

 ### Directories